Qiskit/qiskit-ibm-runtime/README.md

 up in their lithium hydride simulation.
 For more information, see the [IBM Research blog](https://research.ibm.com/blog/120x-quantum-speedup)

-Qiskit Runtime allows authorized users to upload their quantum programs for themselves or others to use.
+Qiskit Runtime allows authorized users to upload quantum programs.
 A quantum program, also called a Qiskit runtime program, is a piece of Python code that takes certain inputs, performs quantum and classical computation, and returns the processing results.
-The same or other authorized users can then invoke these quantum programs by simply passing in the required input parameters.
+The users can then invoke these quantum programs by simply passing in the required input parameters.

 ---
 :rocket: Qiskit Runtime is now available on all IBM Quantum systems.
 If `ibm-q/open/main` is the